Blog

-When considering your business outlook for 2023, have you accounted for the laundry list of ever-changing marketing compliance regulations that your sales organization must follow to avoid costly fines and penalties?
+When considering your business outlook for 2023, have you accounted for the list of ever-changing regulations including TCPA and DNC compliance that your sales organization must follow to avoid costly fines and penalties?
+Is marketing compliance built into your sales processes?

-At a time when customer experience and consumer trust has never been more integral to the success of a business, the consequence of contacting a consumer without consent or in violation of a Do Not Call (DNC) list requirement can be detrimental.
-Not to mention, it’s budget planning season, and it’s safe to assume that your financial planning doesn’t include costly DNC and Telephone Consumer Protection Act (TCPA) violations at the expense of your revenue and brand reputation.
+At a time when customer experience and consumer trust has never been more integral to the success, the consequence of contacting a consumer without consent or Do Not Call (DNC) list violation can be detrimental.
+Not to mention, it’s safe to assume that your financial planning doesn’t include costly DNC and Telephone Consumer Protection Act (TCPA) violations at the expense of your revenue and brand reputation.

-Have you considered that you’re at risk of violations – $500 to $1,500 per dial – and diminishing consumer trust if you have not safeguarded your organization with the following compliance checklist?
+Have you considered that you’re at risk– $500 to $1,500 per dial – and diminishing consumer trust if you have not safeguarded your organization with the following compliance checklist?
+Here are the key areas we recommend you consider ensure your sales and call center teams are compliant.

 2023 Marketing Compliance Checklist